Fear and Loathing in Las Vegas (film): Casting

 During the initial development to get the film made, Jack Nicholson and Marlon Brando were originally considered for the roles of Duke and Gonzo but they both grew too old.
 Afterward, Dan Aykroyd and John Belushi were considered for the duo, but that fell apart when Belushi died.
 John Malkovich was later considered for the role of Duke, but he grew too old as well.
-At one point John Cusack was almost cast (Cusack had previously directed the play version of Fear and Loathing in Las Vegas, with his brother playing Duke).
-However, after Hunter S. Thompson met with Johnny Depp he became convinced that no one else could play him.
+At one point Woody Harrelson was almost cast, but was already involved in the movie Palmetto of the same year.
+After Hunter S. Thompson met with Johnny Depp he became convinced that no one else could play him.
 When Cox and Davies started writing the screenplay, Depp and del Toro committed to starring in the film.

-Gilliam said in an interview that his films are actor-led, the performance of the two characters in Fear and Loathing is hyper realistic but truthful: "I am interested in real people in bizarre, twisted environments that force them to act... to react against."
+Gilliam said in an interview that his films are actor-led, and the performance of the two characters in Fear and Loathing is hyper realistic but truthful: "I am interested in real people in bizarre, twisted environments that force them to act... to react against."

 Dr. Gonzo is based on Thompson's friend Oscar Zeta Acosta, who disappeared sometime in 1974.
 Thompson changed Acosta's ethnic identity to "Samoan" to deflect suspicion from Acosta, who was in trouble with the Los Angeles County Bar Association.
 He was the "Chicano lawyer" notorious for his party binges.

 The lead actors undertook extraordinary preparations for their respective roles.
 Del Toro gained more than 45 pounds (18 kg) in nine weeks before filming began, eating 16 donuts a day, and extensively researched Acosta's life.
 In the spring of 1997, Depp moved into the basement of Thompson's Owl Farm home and lived there for four months, doing research for the role as well as studying Thompson's habits and mannerisms.
 The actor went through Thompson's original manuscript, mementos and notebooks that he kept during the actual trip.
 Depp remembers, "He saved it all.
 Not only is [the book] true, but there's more.
 And it was worse."
 Depp even traded his car for Thompson's red Chevrolet Caprice convertible, known to fans as The Great Red Shark, and drove it around California during his preparation for the role.
 Many of the costumes that Depp wears in the film are genuine articles of clothing that Depp borrowed from Thompson, and the writer himself shaved Depp's head to match his own natural male pattern baldness.
 Other props, such as Duke's cigarette filter (a TarGard Permanent Filter System), Hawaiian shirts, hats, a patchwork jacket, a silver medallion (given to him by Oscar Acosta) and IDs, belonged to Thompson.